-This is Part Three (Chapter 1) of The Blockchain Economy serialised book.
-Part Three is where we focus on investing in the Blockchain Economy.
-For the index/table of contents of The Blockchain Economy book please click here.
+This is Part Three (Chapter 1) of The Blockchain Economy book.
+This serialised book is a practical guidebook for investors, entrepreneurs and employees who want to learn how to prosper during the transition to an economy where value exchange is permissionless and disintermediated.
+For the index/table of contents of The Blockchain Economy book please click here

-Future Chapters about Investing in The Blockchain Economy will cover:
+Other chapters in Investing in The Blockchain Economy cover:

-In the meantime, this chapter/post will give the historical perspective on why 2018 in the Blockchain Economy is like 1993 and 1999 in the Dot Com era and how to build a portfolio based on that knowledge:
+This chapter will give the historical perspective on why 2018 in the Blockchain Economy is like 1994 and 1999 in the Dot Com era and how to build a portfolio based on that knowledge by describing:

 - The 5 lessons we learn from past waves of disruptive change.